-Leading manufacturer of ceramic components Morgan Technical Ceramics is working with University of Hull spin out company, Avoco Medical Ltd, on a pioneering speech-restoration project for patients with throat cancer.
+Leading manufacturer of ceramic components Morgan Advanced Materials is working with University of Hull spin out company, Avoco Medical Ltd, on a pioneering speech-restoration project for patients with throat cancer.

 The company is taking to market a new patent- protected speech valve that uses zirconia ceramic components which enable valve life to increase, resulting in less frequent valve changes for patients.
 This improves quality of life for patients and reduces cost to healthcare providers.

 Up to 15 per cent of patients diagnosed with throat cancer every year require a laryngectomy (removal of the larynx) which results in speech loss.
 Some speech and vocal function can be restored through the use of valves which reconnect the trachea (wind pipe) and oesophagus (food pipe).
 Current valve designs consist of a tube (stent) and incorporate a flap which opens as air is forced through.

 Traditionally the valve is made from silicone rubber, but as the material is exposed to a hostile and non-sterile environment a biofilm develops on the surface.
 As a result, the performance of the valve deteriorates so that it has to be replaced, typically every three months, which is a distressing procedure for the patient and costly to the health service.

 Ceramic is a more attractive material because of its stability, biocompatibility and compliance.
 It has a hard, impervious surface which makes it more resistant to the hostile environment.
 Laboratory tests have shown that ceramic valves should last more than two years - at least eight times longer than silicone ones.